 PHASE DESCRIPTION ADVERSE/BENEFICIAL Construction Employment Impact: The proposed development will support construction jobs both directly and indirectly.
 Beneficial Construction Training & Apprenticeship Impact: An increase in the number of construction training/apprenticeship programmes.
 Beneficial Construction GVA Impact: The construction phase will generate additional wage and expenditure based GVA for the local economy.
 Beneficial Operation Employment Impact: The proposed development will support operational jobs directly and create other job opportunities indirectly.
 Beneficial Operation GVA Impact: The operational phase will generate additional wage and expenditure based GVA for the local economy.
 Beneficial Operation Wage Income: The operational phase will generate additional wages for the local economy.
 Beneficial Operation Expenditure: The operational phase will generate additional expenditure for the local economy, through the supply chain, supporters, events and tourism.
 Beneficial Operation Social Value: The increase in societal value as a result of the proposed development; i.e sustainable return generated.
-Beneficial Operation Housing: Provision of new housing Beneficial Operation Education Facilities: Increased demand for education facilities Adverse/Beneficial Operation Healthcare Facilities: Increased demand for healthcare facilities Adverse/Beneficial Operation Open Space & Playspace: Provision of open space and playspace Adverse/Beneficial
+Beneficial Operation Housing: The proposed development will bring forward new housing.
+Beneficial Operation Education Facilities: The new population will result in an increased demand for education facilities.
+Adverse/Beneficial Operation Healthcare Facilities: The new population will result in an increased demand for healthcare facilities.
+Adverse/Beneficial Operation Open Space & Playspace: The proposed development will bring forward open space and playspace.
+Adverse/Beneficial